MtnBiker/historical-streets-la/ImplementationNotes.md

 The following shows the steps needed.
 Can't believe that a simpler approach won't be worked out. https://clarkdave.net/2015/01/how-to-use-webpack-with-rails/.
 This is two years old.

-gem "bootstrap_form", https://github.com/bootstrap-ruby/bootstrap_form Doubled up field titles on so left off (because was using :field for text, if hard code no problem).
+gem "bootstrap_form"__, https://github.com/bootstrap-ruby/bootstrap_form Doubled up field titles on so left off (because was using :field for text, if hard code no problem).
 Not sure of the importance of using this.
 Only used in street>edit and map>edit.
 REMOVED AS I DIDN'T SEE THE ADVANTAGES (DIDN'T TRY TOO HARD) AND WOULD HAVE had to figure out how to get rid of the duplicate titles, I needed to hard code the titles, so I was getting the hard coded version and one created from the field name (which either was awkward, eg. Url, or not descriptive enough )

 2018.03.19  Commit hasn't worked for a while.
 Since Webpacker or before, but hadn't realized it.
 Removed a lot of package.json and everything related to Webpacker per Sam Ruby, Copeland p 197
 Leaflet.Timeline working to some extent.
 Hack to get width of control right and popups not working YET.